jtoom4SO/so4t_user_groups/README.md

 `python3 so4t_user_groups.py --url "https://SUBDOMAIN.stackenterprise.co" --key "YOUR_KEY" --token "YOUR_TOKEN" --csv "PATH_TO_CSV"`

 The script can take a minute or two to run, particularly as it gathers data via the API.
-As it runs, it will continue to update the terminal window with the tasks it's performing.
-When the script completes, it will return you to a command line prompt.
+As it runs, it will update the terminal window with the tasks it performs.
+The script will return you to a command line prompt when it is complete.

 ## Support, security, and legal
-Disclaimer: the creator of this project works at Stack Overflow, but it is a labor of love that comes with no formal support from Stack Overflow.

-If you run into issues using the script, please [open an issue](https://github.com/jklick-so/so4t_user_groups/issues).
-You are also welcome to edit the script to suit your needs, steal the code, or do whatever you want with it.
+If you encounter problems using the script, please open a support issue with Stack Overflow.
+You can also clone and change the script to suit your needs.
 It is provided as-is, with no warranty or guarantee of any kind.
-If the creator wasn't so lazy, there would likely be an MIT license file included.

 All data is handled locally on the device from which the script is run.
 The script does not transmit data to other parties, such as Stack Overflow.
+All of the API calls performed are read only, so there is no risk of editing or adding content on your Stack Overflow for Teams instance.